 Livestock Biosecurity Funds – Grant Program

-The Livestock Biosecurity Funds Grant Program funds supports projects that help prevent, monitor and control diseases in animals.
+The Livestock Biosecurity Funds Grant Program funds projects that help prevent, monitor and control diseases in animals.
 This is crucial for improving animal health and ensuring biosecurity.

 The program aims to protect the livestock industries in Victoria, including cattle, sheep, goats, swine and honey bees.
 By funding these projects, the program helps ensure healthy animals, reduces disease risks and supports the industry’s access to domestic and international markets.